SayedNadim/Inpainting-Evaluation-Metrics/README.md

 - [ ] IS

 ### Acknowledgement
 Thanks to [PhotoSynthesis Team](https://github.com/photosynthesis-team/piq) for the wonderful implementation of the metrics.
+Please cite accordingly if you use PIQ for the evaluation.

+Cheers!!